To become a successful freelance writer you must work hard, be disciplined, and have good time-management skills.

 You also need to have the right knowledge about how to win high pay rates, market your services, and improve your writing skills.
 That’s what this page is all about.

 Note: some links are affiliate links, which means I make money if you purchase the book or sign up for the service (at no extra cost to you).
 I only recommend products and services I truly believe in, and you can get most of the books at your local library if cost is an issue for you.

 Freelance Writing Membership Sites

 There are several out there.
 I’ve been a moderator inside the Freelance Writers Den since it first opened its doors in 2011 and I’ve commented nearly 1800 times.
 Run by Carol Tice, the Den holds free weekly workshops/presentations, contains an extensive library of bootcamps, and has very active forums with dozens of comments a day and hundreds of threads.

-Find High-Paying Niches and Markets
+Find High-Paying Freelance Writing Markets